sp2ong/HBMonv2/README.md

 HBmonitor tested on Debian v9 and v10

 This version of HBMonv2 requires a web server like apache2, lighttpd and php support running on the server.
-SSL support is available in your configuration webserver apache2 etc.

     cd /opt